empathyco/academy-batches/Path/batch_fall2022/blog/front.md

 ----------------------------------------------------------------

 # Week 3
-On our third week working we had two sessions:
+On our third week  working on the frontend path we had two sessions:

 One was dedicated to "JavaScript & Basic TypeScript" and we learned from [Antonio Cuenca](https://github.com/antonioc-empathy).